 - ALL sin is forgivable, including suicide

-exceptthe sin against HolySpirit, crediting the work of satan to Holy Spirit.
+except forthe sin against HolySpirit, crediting the work of Holy Spirit to satan, as if he’d done it.

 That’s a Wrap